census-instrumentation/opencensus-go/README.md

 OpenCensus Go is a Go implementation of OpenCensus, a toolkit for collecting application performance and behavior monitoring data.
-Currently it consists of three major APIs: tags, stats, and tracing.
+Currently it consists of three major components: tags, stats, and tracing.

 This project is still at a very early stage of development and a lot of the API calls are in the process of being changed and might break your code in the future.

 TODO: Add a link to the language independent OpenCensus doc when it is available.